kyleyoung1121/TheParksDepartment/README.md

 ## Summary of Hours and Justification
 Nathan Suer:

-Ryan Williams:
+Ryan Williams: I was the lead for animal design and animation.
+Having not worked with Blender beyond the very basics before this project, I had a lot to learn.
+I put the time in to understand many features of the software, such as the modeling, texuring, rigging and animation suites.
+Each of the 7 animals (8 with the unimplemented vultures) presented unique challenges, especially when skeletons were unique and required ground-up work.
+Combine that with male and female variants, as well as unimplemented juveniles, and a single animal was a feat in itself.

 Kyle Young:

 Owen Richards:
-TODO
-(one per individual team member)

 ### Ryan Williams

-I was the lead for animal design and animation.

 #### Fall Semester
   - Blender research for keybinds, tools, etc.: 3 hours